marieschnalke/Phenotator-Toolbox-TF2/README.md

 Now the toolbox is ready to use

 The usage of the toolbox is almost the same as the original version.
 An additional feature is the support for SSD and EfficientDet.
-To use these, the corresponding lines in /utils/constants.py and image-preprocessing.py need to be uncommented.
+To use these, the corresponding lines in ```bash /utils/constants.py ``` and image-preprocessing.py need to be uncommented.

 For more detailed instructions, please refer to the original documentation.

 An additional feature introduced is a dashboard providing an overview of the model predictions.
-To launch the dashboard, use the command python cli.py dashboard.
+To launch the dashboard, use the command ```bash python cli.py dashboard ```.